Sara Drew MA Cantab, MBACP (Accred), Counselling and Supervision.

 - Mindfulness Based Stress Reduction, Mindfulness Network CIC (2013)

-- Nine years in Private Practice
+- Eleven years in Private Practice

 - Extensive experience as a tutor on counselling diploma training courses, currently a freelance tutor and consultant.